Home Collections Top Equity Linked Savings Schemes or ELSS Funds in India

 Motilal Oswal ELSS Tax Saver Fund

-Motilal Oswal ELSS Tax Saver Fund is an equity-linked savings scheme following a focused investing strategy by selecting high-conviction stocks.
+Motilal Oswal ELSS Tax Saver Fund is an equity-linked savings scheme that follows a focused investing strategy, selecting high-conviction stocks.
 It aims to provide long-term wealth creation alongside tax savings under Section 80C.
-The portfolio typically invests in 25–30 carefully selected companies with a 3 yr lock-in.
+The portfolio typically invests in 25–30 carefully selected companies with a 3-year lock-in.

 How to Invest in ELSS Funds in India?